nitinigi2/golang-learning/assignment6/dining-philosopher/README.md

 # Dining-Philosophers Problem

-N philosophers seated around a circular table
+5 philosophers seated around a circular table

 1) There is one chopstick between each philosopher